liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. what are your weekend arrangements?
+1. the quiet person at a party could be an extrovert; 聚会上安静的人可能是个外向的人\n\nthe characteristic of an extrovert is someone who gains energy and feels good in social situations
+1. why didn't you declare these?
+1. the effect of the medicine is noticeable; the effect of the medicine isn't lasting
+1. I appreciate the effort; thank you for your efforts
+1. it's only after you've stepped outside your comfort zone that you begin to change, grow and transform
+1. I love who you are on the inside
+1. go easy on yourself
+1. I have to take a leak; I have to take a dump
+1. mentally sharp; mentally dull
+1. it shouldn't charge you more than 5 dollars
+1. 吃动作词汇; 咬：bite\n嚼：chew\n小口喝：sip\n吞咽：swallow\n舔：lick
+1. all in one machine; 一体机
+1. elect or throw out leaders
+1. seal the deal
+1. he's smashing things around
+1. sets up the test fixture; setup teardown 这类方法
+1. fundamental truth
+1. this expression is something that we use as native English speakers on a regular basis
+1. I tossed around some ideas during the meeting
+1. first deposit; balance payment; 首付；尾款
+1. curriculum vitae
+1. I don't mean to pry; I don't want to pry; 我不是有意想打探
+1. you first need to start off by answering the five ws, which are who, what, where, when, why
+1. I'm looking forward to life-long happiness and fulfillment; I'd like to live my life with happiness and fulfillment
+1. consent form
+1. Taiwan is living proof of this claim
+1. the query got way faster
+1. I've been feeling a bit uneasy recently
+1. please ship the package to our New York office as soon as possible
+1. unjust judgement; miscarriages of justice
+1. top articles and journals
+1. I'll dip into the novel tonight before bed
+1. you've been very helpful
+1. blow it up; knock it down
+1. new products have really come along with the latest technological advancements
+1. aka
+1. this year is hotter than the previous hottest year on record
+1. pull the trigger
+1. I'll keep tabs on you; I'll keep an eye on you
+1. he can spend the money the way he sees fit
+1. the room is oriented to the east; are we looking east?
 1. it's a precise coordinate
 1. I'm gonna show them who's the boss; I'm gonna put them in their place; 我要给他们点颜色看看
 1. I didn't want to contradict you